owenzhang0/learngit/readme.txt

-git is a distributed version control system. git is free sofeware. git has mutable index called stage. git tracks changes jjjjjj   nnnn   jjjj j
+git is a distributed version control system. git is free sofeware. git has mutable index called stage. git tracks change to version